 8. Appeal Panel

-The Appeal Panel acts as the review official required in 7 CFR § 225.13(b).
+The Appeal Panel acts as the review official required in 7 Code of Federal Regulations § 225.13(b).
 The members of an Appeal Panel will be independent, impartial, and not accountable to any person authorized to make decisions that are subject to appeal.
-To this effect, the Appeal Panel will be made up of MDE staff from outside the Food and Nutrition Service unit that initiated the MDE action.
+To this effect, the Appeal Panel will be made up of MDE staff from outside the Food and Nutrition Service (FNS) unit that initiated the MDE action.
 The Appeal Panel is composed of three MDE staff, who are independent of the original decision-making process, from a pool of available members.
 The pool includes:

 – Manager and selected staff of MDE-FNS Internal Operations.